 - Heat oil in a large frying pan on a medium heat.
 Sauté flour coated onions for 5 minutes, flipping onions often.

 - Turn heat to low.
 Add sugar and cook another 10 minutes.
 Stirring occasionally.

 - Add olives and oregano.
 Cook 5 more minutes, stirring occasionally.
 Turn heat off.

 - Add lemon juice and pepper.
 Mix well and serve.

 Koula Barydakis was born into a long tradition of eating and living Mediterranean on the Greek island of Crete.
-She is a chef who has worked in many of ...Read more about this chef..
+She is a chef who has worked in many of ...More from this author

 Sign Up For Our Newsletter